differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-07-erlang-cluster-k8s-certificate-expired.md

 - Did clustering break 6 days ago and I just didn't notice?
   - Investigate metrics for cluster membership.
+    - This is done.
 - Or did it keep going until I restarted the pods this morning?
   - Investigate and characterise what Erlang distribution does when the CA expires.
+    - Nodes already in the cluster stay connected.
+New nodes can't connect to the cluster.
   - Ditto, but for node certificate expiration.
 - Can we alert from the init container if the CA certificate has expired?
 Or just fail to start the pod, and then alert on that?